 opportunitiestable.
 But, you can always tie elements to any table in the underlying base by simply expanding the connected to section in the configuration modal.

 Test and publish

-As a last step, toggle the Preview switch in the upper left and test out your app:
+As the last step, toggle the Preview switch in the upper left and test out your app.

-As a last step, click the blue Publish button and in the modal that appears publish your changes:
+As the last step, click the blue Publish button and in the modal that appears publish your changes:

 Your interface is now live.
 Your team can access it right from the top of Airtable's home page: